python/devguide/committing.rst

 ''''''''''''''''''''''''''''''

 .. warning:: XXX transplant always commits automatically.
 This breaks the "run the test suite before committing" rule.
-We could advocate "hg transplant --mq" but combining transplant and mq is another level of complexity.
+We could advocate using "hg qimport -r tip -P" afterwards but that would add another level of complexity.

 To move a patch between, e.g., Python 3.1 and 2.7, use the `transplant extension`_.
 Assuming you committed in Python 2.7 first, to pull changeset